orbithaloguy/tkinter-python-projects/README.md

 ## UpComing Projects

- - - **GUIWeatherApp**: A graphical program with real-time weather application using an external API to display current conditions and forecasts by city or location.
+ - - **GUI Weather App**: A graphical program with real-time weather application using an external API to display current conditions and forecasts by city or location.

 ---